Agiye Hall

-Agiye Hall (born 2003) is an American football wide receiver.
+Agiye Hall (born September 28, 2002) is an American college football wide receiver for the Sacramento State Hornets.
 Hall attended and played high school football at Bloomingdale High School in Valrico, Florida and began his college career at Alabama in 2021.

-Early years
+Early life

 Hall attended Bloomingdale High School in his hometown of Valrico, Florida, where he played football and ran track.
-Hall was rated a four-star prospect and committed to play college football at Alabama over offers from Georgia, LSU, Michigan, Miami and Oregon.
+He was rated a five-star recruit by On3.com and a four-star recruit by 247Sports and Rivals.com.
+He committed to play college football at Alabama over offers from Georgia, LSU, Michigan, Miami and Oregon.

 College career

 Alabama

 As a true freshman, Hall appeared in seven games and recorded four receptions for 72 receiving yards.
 In the 2022 College Football Playoff National Championship game against Georgia, Hall played in relief of Jameson Williams following a knee injury and finished the game with two receptions for 52 yards in the 33–18 loss.

 Texas

-On August 12, 2022, Hall was suspended indefinitely by the Longhorns following his arrest for criminal mischief.
-On December 2022, Hall entered the transfer portal for a second time.
+On August 12, 2022, Hall was suspended indefinitely by the Texas Longhorns following his arrest for criminal mischief.
+On December 20, 2022, Hall entered the transfer portal for a second time.